 Student Disciplinary Procedures

-If the Academic Dean believes there has been a violation of the Student Code of Conduct, an investigation will be conducted.
-If the violation is deemed to be minor, the Academic Dean will arrange an in-person meeting with the student to discuss the charges and propose a suitable sanction or solution, which may include counseling, guidance, or a written reprimand.
-The Academic Dean will deliver the findings in writing to the student.
-The student will then have ten days in which to appeal the decision in writing to an Academic Committee consisting of the Academic Dean, the Clinic Director, and a faculty member who was not involved in the original matter.
+If the Chief Academic Officer believes there has been a violation of the Student Code of Conduct, an investigation will be conducted.
+If the violation is deemed to be minor, the Chief Academic Officer will arrange an in-person meeting with the student to discuss the charges and propose a suitable sanction or solution, which may include counseling, guidance, or a written reprimand.
+The Chief Academic Officer will deliver the findings in writing to the student.
+The student will then have ten days in which to appeal the decision in writing to an Academic Committee consisting of the Chief Academic Officer, the Clinic Director, and a faculty member who was not involved in the original matter.
 The appeal will be limited to the following: a) the presentation of new pertinent evidence previously unavailable, b) sanction that is not supported by the evidence, or c) unfair prejudice or bias in the decision.

 The Academic Committee will hold a meeting within ten days of the student’s written notice of appeal.
 At this meeting, the student may be, but is not obligated to be present, and may be accompanied by an advisor who is part of the university community and not legal counsel.
 The Academic Committee will come to a decision and this decision will be final.

-If the alleged misconduct is deemed to be of a more serious nature, a formal hearing may be held by an Academic Committee consisting of the Academic Dean, one administrator and a faculty member not involved in the original incident.
+If the alleged misconduct is deemed to be of a more serious nature, a formal hearing may be held by an Academic Committee consisting of the Chief Academic Officer, one administrator and a faculty member not involved in the original incident.
 The following procedures will be followed:

 All pertinent documents and evidence will be submitted to the Academic Committee, and the student will be notified in writing of the charges, the hearing date, time, and location.
 The student will have the right and the opportunity to view the evidence prior to the hearing, and will have ten days in which to respond in writing.
 At the hearing, the Academic Committee will review all materials submitted by the student and the evidence so far gathered.